New Parliament Building, Zimbabwe: Location

-The building is located on a 50000 m2 piece of land, in the community of Mount Hampden, in Mashonaland West Province, approximately 25 km northwest of Harare, the capital and largest city in the country.
+The building is located on a 5 ha piece of land, in the community of Mount Hampden, in Mashonaland West Province, approximately 25 km northwest of Harare, the capital and largest city in the country.

 Overview

 Under construction since November 2018, the office complex consists of six floors, arranged in concentric circles around a central parliamentary chamber with a seating capacity of 650 people.
 When finished, the entire complex will comprise approximately 33000 m2 of office space.
 Exterior surface parking for 800 vehicles will be provided in the development.
-The construction was funded with a US$140 million grant by the Government of China to the Zimbabwean Government.
+The construction was funded with a US$140 million grant by the government of China to the Zimbabwean government.

 History

-Zimbabwe's first parliamentary building was constructed in the late 19th century by the colonial rulers of the country.
+Zimbabwe's first parliamentary building was constructed in the late 19th century by the British South Africa Company for Rhodesia.
 That building had a capacity of 100 legislators.
 The old building was too small for the 350 legislators and estimated 248 support staff, as of July 2020.
 The idea of relocating parliament to this site was first conceived in 1983.
 The construction plans for the new building were approved in October 2017.
 Construction began in November 2018.
 Shanghai Construction Group, one of the largest construction companies in the world, was awarded the EPC contract at a monetary price of US$140 million.
 The building was constructed by the Chinese government as an infrastructure gift.

 The completed and furnished parliament building complex was officially handed over by a Chinese government delegation to the government of Zimbabwe on 26 October 2023.
-The president of Zimbabwe, Emmerson Mnangagwa received the building on behalf of his government and country.
+The president of Zimbabwe, Emmerson Mnangagwa, received the building on behalf of his government and country.
 Originally valued at US$100 million, the value in September 2023 was reported as about US$200 million, by Zimbabwean media.

 Other developments

-The Government of Zimbabwe has ambitions to turn Mount Hampden into a satellite city of Harare by relocating the judiciary and government ministries to this location in the future.
+The government of Zimbabwe has ambitions to turn Mount Hampden into a satellite city of Harare by relocating the judiciary and government ministries to this location in the future.
 The new Zimbabwe Parliament Building is expected to stimulate the construction of new residences and commercial development in the neighborhood.